ckkok/components/README.md

   - Check `webpack.config.js` and `.babelrc`
 - `package.json` configuration for exporting as npm package
   - Note the `files` and `peerDependencies` sections
-- TypeScript and generation of `index.d.ts` for specifying type information to IDEs (extremely useful for devs!)

 # Things That This Package Does NOT Take Care Of (but you should!)